 Lesvos or Mytilini is a Greek island located in the NE Aegean Sea, very close to Turkish western coasts.
-It has an area of 1,632 square kilometers with a coastline reaching the 320 kilometres, which are making it the third largest island in Greece.
-It is separated from Turkey by the narrow Mytilini Strait and in late Palaeolithic/Mesolithic times it is believed that it was joined to the Anatolian mainland before the end of the last Ice Age.
+It has an area of 1,632 square kilometres with a coastline reaching 320 kilometres, which are making it the third-largest island in Greece.
+It is separated from Turkey by the narrow Mytilini Strait and of the late Palaeolithic/Mesolithic times it is believed that it was joined to the Anatolian mainland before the end of the last Ice Age.

 It has become famous as the birthplace of the ancient Greek poet Sappho.
-Lesvos is also known for its ouzo (an anise-flavored liqueur), the Petrified Forest and the production of tin sardines and anchovies.
+Lesvos is also known for its ouzo (an aniseed-flavoured liqueur), the Petrified Forest and the production of tinned sardines and anchovies.

-According to later researches Mytilene was found on the 11th century BC by the family of Penthilidae, who arrived from Thessaly and ruled the city-state until a popular revolt (590–580 BC) led by Pittacus of Mytilene who ended their rule.
-In fact, the archaeological and linguistic record may indicate a late Iron Age arrival of Greek settlers, although references in Late Bronze Age Hittite archives indicate a likely Greek presence then.
+According to later researches, Mytilene was found in the 11th century BC by the family of Penthilidae, who arrived from Thessaly and ruled the city-state until a popular revolt (590–580 BC) led by Pittacus of Mytilene who ended their rule.
+The archaeological and linguistic record may indicate a late Iron Age arrival of Greek settlers, although references in Late Bronze Age Hittite archives indicate a likely Greek presence then.

 The name Mytilini itself seems to be of Hittite origin.
 According to Homer's Iliad, however, Lesvos was part of the kingdom of Priam in what is now Turkey.
 Much work remains to be done to determine just what was happening and when.
 In the Middle Ages, it was under Byzantine and then Genoese rule.
 Lesvos was conquered by the Ottoman Empire in 1462.
 The Ottomans then ruled the island until the First Balkan War in 1912, when it became part of the Kingdom of Greece.

 An excellent way to see the island is to divide it into sections.